Council tax band reductions

 - A room other than a bathroom, kitchen or toilet (and not a garage) which is predominantly used by a disabled person.

-Examples include a room used specifically for storing specialised equipment (such as a dialysis unit or a wheelchair) or a downstairs room (such as a dining room), which has been converted into a bedroom.
+Examples include a room used specifically for storing specialised equipment (such as a dialysis unit or a wheelchair).

-- Extra space created in the house to allow for a wheelchair to be used inside.
+- Sufficient space in the house to allow a wheelchair to be used inside.
 The disabled person must require the use of a wheelchair inside.
 Examples include doorframes being made wider or walls removed for the wheelchair.

 An applicant will need to show that without the feature that they or the disabled person would find it difficult to live in the dwelling and their health would suffer.